awm/rvfs-sim/doc/architecture.md

 ### Phase 1: Input Pin State Updates

 In the first phase, each wire has its value measured, and each associated input pin updates its internal state based on that measurement.
-The collection of the wire and input pins is "checked out" of the simulation and passed off to a thread pool for this calculation, allowing many wire/pin combinations to update in parallel.
+The collection of the wire and input pins is "checked-out" of the simulation and passed off to a thread pool for this calculation, allowing many wire/pin combinations to update in parallel.
 All of the items are passed back the end of the phase and given back to the parent simulation.